Race Across the World: Danish version

 Danish TV 2 produced the first international adaptation named Først til verdens ende (translation: "First to the end of the world") in Autumn 2019 with a route between Odense and Singapore.
 The series began airing on 31 March 2020.

 In April 2021, TV2 and production company Strong began casting for a second season with an expected filming period from 10 October until the end of November 2021.
 The season premiered on 11 April 2022 and saw contestants travelling in a circle around Europe to arrive back in Denmark.
 During the production, two participants tested positive for COVID-19, causing the competition to come to a halt for 11 days and participants being transported to the next checkpoint, before continuing.

 On 23 May 2022, a third season was announced with casting starting the same day.
-Applicants were informed that they should be able to take time off for 52 days.
-The season will be filmed from 21 October until 11 December 2022 with broadcast expected the following year.
+The season premiered on 11 March 2023 and shows contestants travelling from New York City in USA to Buenos Aires in Argentina.

+On 3 May 2024, a fifth season was announced and is set to be filmed from 7 October to 8 December 2024.

+Finnish version

+In November 2023, it was announced, that Finnish network MTV3 would air their local version named Race Across the World Suomi (translation: "Race Across the World Finland") in spring of 2024 hosted by Ernest Lawson.
+The race started in Morocco, Northern Africa and saw contestants travelling through Europe and finishing in Finland.

+German version

+In August 2021, it was revealed that Germany's RTL Zwei was preparing an adaptation of the format for the German audience.
+In March 2024, it was reported that Tower Productions would begin filming a six-part series for ZDF in the fall.
+It is set to be aired in Spring 2025.
+The show was moved to ZDFneo after the first episode due to low ratings.

 Other versions

-In August 2021, it was revealed that Germany's RTL Zwei was preparing an adaptation of the format for the German audience.

 A Dutch version of the show was filmed in Latin America.
 Presented by Martijn Krabbé, it began airing on 15 March 2023.